 Makers and Designers Scientists, Engineers and Programmers High School Up to three (3) finalists Up to three (3) finalists Post-Secondary Up to three (3) finalists Up to three (3) finalists

-- Finalists will be notified by telephone and/or email by Friday, May 12, 2017 and announced on tasteyourfuture.ca, the Taste Your Future Facebook page and via Twitter on Monday, May 15, 2017.
+- Finalists will be notified by telephone and/or email the week of February 18, 2019 and and announced on tasteyourfuture.ca, www.foodgrads.com, the Taste Your Future Facebook page, LinkedIn page, Instagram and via Twitter directly following.

 - If a finalist declines the invitation to participate in the final stage of the Contest, or cannot be contacted after at least two (2) attempts by the Contest Organizers, their spot will be forfeited and may be awarded to another eligible contestant.
 The Contest Organizers will not be responsible for failed attempts to contact a potential finalist.

-- Finalist videos will be posted on the Taste Your Future YouTube channel, Facebook page and website.
-Finalists may be asked to provide their videos for download to facilitate this re-posting to Taste Your Future channels.
+- Finalist videos will be posted on the Taste Your Future and FoodGrads YouTube channel, website and social channels.
+Finalists may be asked to provide their videos for download to facilitate this re-posting.

-- Once posted, finalists are encouraged to promote their videos through any social media platform using the #tasteyourfuture hashtag or by word of mouth to their networks.
+- Once posted, finalists are encouraged to promote their videos through any social media platform or by word of mouth to their networks.

 - Public support for a finalist will make up 25 per cent of the points for selecting the winners in each category and stream.

-- Public support will be measured by adding the number of views of the video on Facebook plus the number of views of the video on YouTube between 9 a.m., Monday, May 15, 2017 and 9 a.m. on Monday, June 4, 2017 Eastern Standard Time.
+- Public support will be measured by adding the number of views of the video on Taste Your Future and FoodGrads social channels plus the number of views of the video on YouTube between 9 a.m.
+January 31, 2019 and 12:00 am. on February 5, 2019 Eastern Standard Time.

 - The judging panel will select up to four (4) winners as follows: